Use Lucent Sky AVM with Azure Pipelines

 cleanDestinationFolder: false

-8. Insert the following code to the .yaml file, which publishes the HTML report as a pipeline artifact named report when at least one vulnerability with a priority score of 2 or higher was found.
+8. Insert the following code to the .yml file, which publishes the HTML report as a pipeline artifact named report when at least one vulnerability with a priority score of 2 or higher was found.

 - task: PublishPipelineArtifact@1